nicolaskimm/BGGAppReact/README.md

 ## Features
 List of features ready and TODOs for future development

 Ready:
 * Listing games from your collection based on the time and amount of players
 * Showing how many times you played each of the title
 * Adding play time of checked game to show total time of chosen games.
-* Listin only played or not played games (so you can always choose if you have extra time for learn new rules)
+* Listing only played or not played games (so you can always choose if you have extra time for learn new rules)
 * Randomly choosing one game

 To-do: